HS Elektra: Construction

 Elektra was built in Trieste for Lloyd Austro-Ungarico.
 She was laid down in April 1883, launched in November of the same year and completed in April 1884.
 She was assessed at 3,199 gross register tons with a length of 116.3m and a beam of 11.5m.

 Torpedoing

-On 18 March 1916 Elektra was sailing through the Adriatic sea off Cape Planka, when the French submarine Ampère spotted her.
+On 18 March 1916 Elektra was sailing through the Adriatic sea off Cape Planka, when the French Navy submarine Ampère spotted her.
 Ampère fired a torpedo which hit and damaged Elektra.
 Elektra was beached and re-entered service after repairs in September 1916.